What is statelessness?

 Being stateless means that you cannot access things that citizens normally would be able to access.
-You cannot participate in political election, you cannot go to school not seek medical help.
+You cannot participate in political elections, you cannot go to school not seek medical help.

 If you are stateless

 If you are stateless you are welcome to join our reference group.
-Our reference group meets regularly to provide the organization with insights of what is currently important to work on.
-The reference group has a possibility to affect the work of the organization.
+Our reference group meets regularly to provide the organization with insights into what is currently important to work on.
+The reference group has the possibility to affect the work of the organization.

 To join the reference group, contact Jehna Al-Moushahidi at firstname.lastname@example.org.